 Available in Summer

-This program has been designed in collaboration with Columbia Law School (CLS) and is intended to prepare international LL.M candidates entering CLS in the Fall for the demands of their graduate coursework.
+This six-week intensive program is intended to prepare international Master's students entering Columbia University in Fall for the rigorous demands of their graduate coursework.

-- Receive extensive feedback on their oral and written skills
+- Receive extensive feedback on their oral skills (from various stakeholders)

 Dates and Prices

 Tuition and fees are subject to Board of Trustee approval and may change.

 For a full explanation of fees, see below.

 This course is open only to incoming Master’s students entering Columbia University in the Fall.

 In general, an F-1 (student visa) is required for study in the US.
 All international students taking Advanced Academic English for Graduate Students must have an I-20 issued by the ALP (not the Master's program) in order to obtain the F-1 visa..
 At the end of the Fall, we will transfer your I-20 from the ALP to the International Students & Scholars Office (ISSO) so that you can begin your studies in your Master's program.

 If you are already holding an F-1 visa and attending another school you must also transfer your SEVIS record from your current school to the ALP.
 Please speak with your advisor at your current school.